sanketg1234/videoplatform/README.md

 # VideoPlatform

-A full-featured video platform built with Node.js, Express, MongoDB, and React.
+A full-featured backend of video platform built with Node.js, Express, MongoDB.
 Supports features like video publishing, comments, likes, playlists, subscriptions, and more!

 ---